radavis/radavis.github.io/_drafts/_job-search.md

 * How large is your company?
 How fast are you growing?
 * What are your plans for sustainable growth?
 * Who are your clients?
 Who are your customers?
+* What is your team's approach to pair programming?
+How often do you pair?